Organizing an Organization

 Problem

-Transom’s inbound client requests were recorded in different places in Transom’s project management software, and there was no overall view of a request’s status.
-Billing for these ad hoc requests was inconsistent and complex due to weekly and monthly client retainer agreements.
+Transom’s inbound client requests were recorded inconsistently in Transom’s project management software, and there was no overall view of a request’s status.
+Billing for ad hoc requests was inconsistent and complex due to weekly and monthly client retainer agreements.
 The revenue from serving these requests was questionable, and request details would be lost in email, in a slack discussion, or in a project task buried in a team member’s backlog.

-Clients need their requests connected with the right expert, the experts need a clear view of the deliverables on their plate, and the agency needs to consistently track and bill for the services its employees provide.
+Clients needed their requests connected with the right expert, the experts needed a clear view of the deliverables on their plate, and the agency needed to consistently track and bill for the services its employees provide.

 Solution

-I created a support queue.
-This is no great revolution in terms of creating a ticketing system, but it facilitated the development of habits that addressed the needs of all of the system’s stakeholders.
+I created a project that became known as the Support Queue.
+It was a standalone project in Asana that held all clients' actionable tasks, and it facilitated the development of habits that addressed the needs of all of the system’s stakeholders.

-Organized in Asana with an Everhour integration, the support queue is a kanban board with clear rules for creating or updating a ticket.
+The Support Queue is a Kanban-style board with 5 columns and clear rules for creating or updating a ticket.
 All tickets receive the email subject line as the task name, which is then carried into Everhour and eventually onto the client’s invoice, drawing a clear connection between the client’s request for work and their bill.
-If an email subject said “help!!!” then “help!!! - 2.25 hours” is a line item that they would later see on their invoice.
+If an email subject said “help!!!” then “help!!! - 2.25 hours” is a line item that they would see on their invoice.

 Much more than the software or the automations that facilitate the support queue, the whole project created a set of habits at the organization level for what to do when an ad-hoc request comes up.
 Standardizing that process improved Transom’s ability to serve its clients and induced demand from existing clients because they were consistently having a positive experience with the agency.